ixmaps/IXmapsClient/README.md

 # IXnode

-Based on io.js and Electron.

-IXnode is open source software used to execute network traces used to determine the physical location of packets going to different sites.
-It can be installed and executed from a built release on the [IXmaps web site](https://www.ixmaps.ca/) or by [downloading and setting up the development version](https://github.com/ixmaps/ixnode/).
+IXnode is open source software (based on io.js and Electron) that generates traceroute data used to determine the paths packets take to different sites.
+It can be installed and executed from a built release on the [Contribute page of the IXmaps web site](https://www.ixmaps.ca/contribute.php) or by [downloading and setting up the development version](https://github.com/ixmaps/ixnode/).
 Either way, we welcome your comments and participation.

 ## Downloading and running IXnode